 - Downsides: IPX4 water-resistance is designed for splashes so not the best choice for running in heavy rain

 The RPT 01 Adidas wireless headphones from the ‘Adidas Headphones’ department of the brand are ideal for those super intense workouts.
-They feature an impressive 40 hours of playback time (the benefit of a larger form factor), have super-fast USB-C charging, and sound that’s pretty impressive for on ear headphones of this price.
+These best on ear headphones for Running feature an impressive 40 hours of playback time (the benefit of a larger form factor), have super-fast USB-C charging, and sound that’s pretty impressive for on ear headphones of this price.

 We like how the ear cushions are washable as you’ll likely be getting your sweat on while using them for running or at the gym and they are IPX4 rated so they are sweat-proof and water-resistant. and 360 degree swivel, these rugged headphones are up for any challenge.